The Ultimate Guide on Where to Stay in Singapore

 Prior to World War II, this island was a British military fortress.
 Once Singapore returned to British rule the island was renamed ‘Sentosa’ meaning peace and tranquillity.

-Over the years, Sentosa has transformed into a sunny island full of adrenaline-fuelled activities, Universal Studios, tropical rainforest, relaxing nature walks and white sand beaches.
+Over the years, Sentosa has transformed into a sunny island and the best place to relax in Singapore with its gorgeous white-sand beaches.
+However, it’s also full of adrenaline-fuelled activities, Universal Studios, tropical rainforest and relaxing nature walks.

 Civic District

-This is the birthplace of modern Singapore and lies at the heart of the city.
-Here you’ll find some of Singapore’s most historically important landmarks such as key government buildings, memorials, parks and fascinating museums.
+The Civic District is the birthplace of modern Singapore and lies at the heart of the city.
+Here, you’ll find some of Singapore’s most historically important landmarks such as key government buildings, memorials, parks and fascinating museums.

 Sir Stamford Raffles, the founder of modern Singapore, assigned the area north of the river to the British.
 Here he had built banks, churches, clubs, hotels and offices to meet the needs of a thriving trade post.